 The decision to use VGA or HDMI wiring is usually determined by the monitors you are using.
-Not all LCD monitors support HDMI.
+Modern LCD monitors all support HDMI.
 There is no significant difference in quality between VGA and HDMI wiring.
 In most setups, you will be using VGA cabling between the PC or VGA splitter and the display monitors.
 VGA cables are terminated in either male or female 15 pin connectors.